Atsuko-I/15-puzzle/README.md

-# animated graphs anda charts
+# animated graphs and charts